 When it comes to inflation investors need to understand that annual inflation is around 3%.
 That means that in 10 years a retiree will need to withdraw 30% more money, or more than $13, from their retirement assets to purchase the same goods and services that cost $10 today.

 It is key to take Inflation Risk into account when investing for, and in, retirement.

 Those nearing retirement, or already in retirement, must continue to invest for the future.
-Sometimes, the fear of losing money forces investors to invest too conservativly and their assets can't outpace inflation, market changes, and fees.
-Some who haven't save enough will tend to invest aggressively to try to make up for lost time.
+Sometimes, the fear of losing money forces investors to invest too conservatively and their assets can't outpace inflation, market changes, and fees.
+Some who haven't saved enough will tend to invest aggressively to try to make up for lost time.
 Both of these strategies have inherent risks and should be avoided.